 As Fellow of the Royal Geographical Society with IBG I am engaged with the research groups Geographies of Justice Research Group, Participatory Geographies Research Group, Planning and Environmental Research Group and Urban Geography Research Group.
 As member of the AGeI – Associazione dei Geografi Italiani I took part in the research group “Geografia dell’ambiente” (Geography and Environment) and “Geografia dell’Innovazione e dell’Informazione” (Geography of Innovation and Information).

-Outside of the academia, I’m passionate with visionary people practicising disruptive social alternatives and speaking them loud.
+I’m passionate with visionary people practicising disruptive social alternatives and speaking them loud.
 Dangerously curious about innovative ideas, I found home in many places and shared food with a wide variety of human (and non-human) beings.
 Experimental (urban) gardener, relaxing with indie-folk and punk music, a cup of tea and some XIX century literature.
-Have written and played theatrical pieces, climbed volcanos, lived in eco-villages, woofed in caw and tomato farms, travelled up and down the world and went through storms.
+Have written and played theatrical pieces, climbed volcanos and tramped New Zealand’s wood, slept in the Sahara and explored beyond the Polar Circle, served as character for a fictional novel, lived in eco-villages, voluntereed in caw and tomato farms, travelled up and down the world, and went through unexpected storms.
 And just discovered I like surfing.